Deadly weekend on the road for Kansas drivers - NewsBreak

 On Saturday afternoon around 2:15, a crash involving two semis shut down traffic on part of the Kansas Turnpike in southeast Wichita.
 Darwin Dammann, 60, of Iowa was ejected from his vehicle and was taken to a hospital, where he died of his injuries.KHP identifies driver who died in crash on Kansas Turnpike in southeast Wichita

 Later Saturday, a three-car crash in Ellsworth County left a 41-year-old Salina man dead.
-Troopers say Lance Martin’s car veered across the centerline of K156 and struck another vehicle.
+Troopers say Lance Martin’s car veered across the centerline of Kansas Highway 156 and struck another vehicle.
 A third vehicle then hit one of the vehicles.
 Martin died at the scene.
 The other two drivers did not have serious injuries.

 Sunday